JDeep1234/QuantumEncrypted-Military-Wearable-System/README.md

 }
 ```

-## **_Fault injection in Pulse Sensor_**
+## **_Fault injection in Pulse Sensor - Cyber Warfare Defense Testing_**

 Voltage glitching exploit involves momentarily disrupting the power supply to the microcontroller, causing it to behave unpredictably.
+This simulates **real-world cyber attacks** that enemy forces might use to manipulate soldier health data and compromise military operations.

 Explanation: <br>
 In every 10 seconds (millis() % 10000 < 100 condition), a voltage glitch is simulated by setting sensorValue to its maximum possible value (1023 in Arduino's analogread scale).
-This simulates a scenario where the microcontroller might experience a transient voltage spike or power disturbance.
+This simulates a scenario where the microcontroller might experience a transient voltage spike or power disturbance **caused by enemy interference or cyber warfare attacks**.

 ##### **_Code for Pulse sensor Fault injection_**